-The behaviour of the children and success of this guidance will be monitored continually by the behaviour co-ordinator.
+The behaviour of the children and success of this guidance will be monitored continually by the behaviour coordinator.
 Lunchtime and class incidents are monitored through the lunchtime detention log and are analysed on a half-termly basis.
 Information about the behaviour of the children will be sought informally from the whole school community.
-Behaviour, both in and out of class, is monitored by the behaviour co-ordinator/ SLT each half term.
+Behaviour, both in and out of class, is monitored each half term.

-Non Verbal Cueing
+Non-Verbal Cueing

-Non verbal cues are a quick and effective way to raise a pupil's behavioural awareness.
+Non-verbal cues are a quick and effective way to raise a pupil's behavioural awareness.
 This could be pointing to your ears to indicate a group should be listening or holding up an open hand to indicate that the teacher would like a groups or classes attention.
 NB - when using cues it is important to be aware of emphasising or gesticulating in a non-threatening way (not pointing or tapping on a table for example).